Sikander Hashmi is an imam, writer, teacher and marketer based in Kanata (Ottawa), Ontario.

 Sikander spent summer 2007 at Montreal’s the Gazette newspaper, which started off with three consecutive front-page stories on the Andrew Speaker tuberculosis story.
 He became one of the first (if not the first) summer reporters to become a dad while at the Gazette, when his beloved wife gave birth to their first child in New York City.
 Luckily, Sikander was able to make it in time for the arrival.

 During his later years at Al-Rashid, Sikander would occasionally teach or tutor his younger classmates.
-Then, after graduation, Sikander became a teaching assistant with an online Arabic language program.
+After graduation, Sikander became a teaching assistant with an online Arabic language program.

 Sikander also served as a teaching assistant in Concordia University’s journalism department.